ssb-junkyard/patchwork-classic-translations/README.md

 Some sentences have HTML elements in them so they are split into multiple phrases, in such a way that may not be desirable in some langauges. e.g. "Welcome to " / "Patchwork".

+## Maintaining

+After updating this repo, certain strings have to manually copied to Patchwork.
+These are `loading.LoadingError` and `connectionLost`.
+Merge changes to them into patchwork's `ui/loading.js` and `ui/less/layout.less`, respectively.
+*TODO: automate or fix this.*

 ## License

 Copyright (C) 2015-2016 Secure Scuttlebutt Consortium